-There is the often used phrase that the only two certain things in life are death and taxes.
-To be certain, even a bankruptcy wont allow a parent to discharge their obligation due under Oklahoma child support laws.
-If you are a parent in the State of Oklahoma going through either a divorce involving minor children or a party of a paternity action, you can be certain that child support will be involved.
-Tulsa Family Lawyers Group can help you determine the amount of child support that the family courts in Oklahoma require.
+Child support is one of the most disputed issues between parents.
+There’s the often used phrase that the only two certain things in life are death and taxes.
+To be certain, the other is child support.
+If you are a parent in the State of Oklahoma going through either a divorce involving minor children or a paternity, you can be certain that child support is involved.

-The arguments that we constantly hear in our practice is that either the child support amount is too high (from parent who is the obligor, the one being ordered to make payments) or that it is too low (from the parent who is the obligee, the one who is receiving the payments).
-The answer to these arguments is simple.
+The arguments we constantly hear in our practice is that either the child support amount is too high or it too low depending on whose paying The answer to these arguments is simple.
 The state legislature came up with a specific formula, based on the parents’ gross income to figure out the needs of the child and therefore child support.

 In fact, Okla.
 Stat. tit.
 43 119 provides a schedule of base child support obligations looking at the number of children and the combined gross income of the parents.
-It is important to realize that this is the base child support, there are several ways where this amount can be increased and decreased, however first it is important to talk about income for the purposes of child support.
+It’s important to realize that this is the base support.
+There are several ways to increased or decreased this amount.

-The relevant statute requires the court to look at all sources of gross income, which includes earned and passive income from any source, except as excluded in this section.
+The relevant statute requires the court to look at all sources of gross income.
+This includes earned and passive income from any source, except as excluded in this section.
 Earned income is defined by statute as “income received from labor or the sale of goods or services”.
-Which includes, but is not limited to a parents: salary, wages, tips and bonuses.
-Passive income is defined as all other income which would include, but again not limited to: pensions, rent received from a rental property, interest income, social security disability benefits, gifts, prizes, gambling winnings and distributions from retirement accounts.
+This includes salary, wages, tips and bonuses.
+Passive income is defined as all other income which includes pensions, rent received from a rental property, interest income, social security disability benefits, gifts, prizes, gambling winnings and distributions from retirement accounts.

-We often hear complaints that a party cannot afford their child support obligations because of their personal expenses.
-Despite whether these expenses are reasonable, they won’t be taken into consideration.
-However there are certain things that are excluded from your income, such as: child support received for children not before the court, TANF, Supplemental Security Income, and Food Stamps.
+We often hear complaints that a party can’t afford their support obligations because their personal expenses are too high.
+Despite whether the expenses are reasonable, they won’t be taken into consideration.
+However there are certain things that are excluded from your income, such as: support received for children not before the court, TANF, Supplemental Security Income, and Food Stamps.

-The base child support can also be increased when the children are not covered by medical insurance.
-When this is the case, the obligor will have to pay a pre-established amount of money called “cash-medical”, that is to help with the payments of medical expenses.
-Additionally, day care expenses can be included in the child support calculation and based on the percentage of the parties income found with in the child support computation, the paying parent’s child support obligation could be increased by including that percentage into the base child support amount.
+The base support can also be increased when the children are not covered by medical insurance.
+When this is the case, the obligor will have to pay a pre-established amount of money called cash-medical.
+This is to help with the payments of medical expenses.
+Additionally, day care expenses can be included in the calculation.

-The base amount of child support can also be decreased in several ways.
-If the parent paying child support receives over 121 overnight visitations per year, they will receive a “shared parenting credit” that can reduce their obligation dramatically.
-This unfortunately has the negative effect of parents using the children and visitation as a bargaining tool for either receiving more or having to pay less child support.
-Additionally, the parent who is ordered to pay child support has a right to insure the parties minor children.
-Just like the child care example from above, this will be factored into the child support computation, with the parent paying for coverage receiving a credit based on the percentages of their shared income.
+The base amount of can also be decreased in several ways.
+If the parent paying support receives over 121 overnight visitations per year, they will receive a shared parenting credit.
+This credit can reduce their obligation dramatically.
+This unfortunately has some negative effects.
+Sometimes parents use the number over-nights for no other purpose than to lower their support payment.
+Additionally, the parent who is ordered to pay support has a right to insure the children.
+Just like the child care example from above, this is factored into the support computation.
+Paying the medical insurance will lower the amount of support owed.